Pallet Rack Safety: Preventable Risks

 Avoidable risk #4: Assuming your safety processes are being followed

-In a rack aisle, that can be risky to the driver, any other workers present — and the rack itself.
+Fast driving can be risky to the driver–any other workers present — and the rack itself.
 Speed means that they may not react quickly enough to avoid an obstacle and brush an upright.
 Pressure means they may commit the most common error — backing away from loading one bay and hitting the posts of the opposite side of the aisle.
 Good drivers usually don’t make this mistake, but the key word here is usually.
 Your processes should be set, trained and re-trained over time to be sure everyone knows your safety expectations.

 Avoidable risk #5: Not guarding your rack system’s most vulnerable points